-Share with students that effective and efficient searches begin with a focus.
-The type of research they are conducting in this unit is inquiry-based so the specific inquiry questions students develop for the overarching research topic/area of investigation guides the research focus.
-Explain to students that the first step in planning for productive searches is to select an inquiry question to focus the research.
+Share with students that effective searches begin with a focus.
+The type of research they are conducting in this unit is inquiry-based; the specific inquiry questions students develop for the overarching research topic/area of investigation guides the research focus.
+For this reason, the first step in planning for productive searches is to select an inquiry question to focus the research.